NCUR 2020 Cancelled

 All smart classrooms include:

-- PC or MAC with port for removable USB storage device
+- PC with port for removable USB storage device

 - Projector and large screen or large format TV monitor